 Antelope was the focus of surface work and drilling by Amselco (1981) and Phelps Dodge (1998, 1999), and surface work by Dumont Nickel in 2005.
 Amselco drilled 3,291 meters in 32 holes, primarily with a rotary percussion rig, for an average hole depth of 100 m.
 The best documented and most extensive program of work was conducted by Phelps Dodge, who produced a detailed geological map of the property in addition to drilling 8,814 meters in 106 RC holes, for an average hole depth of 83 meters.
 Dumont Nickel leased the property in 2005 and conducted a soil-sampling program on a grid covering 3,600 meters by 700 meters, with 90 meter sample spacing.

-After acquisition of the project in 2011, Pilot Gold completed further exploration work, including compilation and digitization of historic data, spot checking of geological maps, rock-chip sampling, surveying of existing roads, ground gravity surveys, and claim staking.
+After acquisition of the project in 2011, Liberty Gold completed further exploration work, including compilation and digitization of historic data, spot checking of geological maps, rock-chip sampling, surveying of existing roads, ground gravity surveys, and claim staking.

 The Antelope property represents a legitimate target for discovery of a sediment-hosted, “Carlin-type” gold deposit and warrants further exploration and drilling.
 Over 130 shallow historic drill holes define a straightforward exploration target amenable to rapid and cost-effective exploration.